CS253-F20/project-cyoagen/README.md

 	- Confirmation:

         1. Click “Create New Game”
-        2. Click “ Work on Game”
+        2. Click “Work on Game”
 	3. Fill out situation, choice(s) fields
 	4. Click “Save and Exit”
 	5. Click on the game title